boegel/easybuild-wiki/Compiler-toolchains.md

 EasyBuild has very modular support for compiler toolchains, making it very easy to construct your own toolchain and make EasyBuild use it.

+If you implement support for new compiler toolchains and/or toolchain elements, [please consider contributing them back to the main easybuild-framework repository](https://github.com/hpcugent/easybuild/wiki/Contributing-back).

 ## Create your own EasyBuild toolchains package

 Before you create your own compiler toolchain, you need to set up your own `easybuild.toolchains` package in which you can implemented the required Python module that will provide support for your toolchain.
 Of course, **you will only need to do this once** (for every `easybuild.toolchains` package).